 [Section 45 amended by No. 91 of 1990 s.
 14; No. 84 of 2004 s.
 80.]

-46. Protection of Minister, Commissioner, officers, etc.
+46. Protection of Minister, Commissioner, officers etc.

 No act, matter or thing done by the Minister or the Commissioner or by any officer, employee or person acting under the direction or authority of the Minister or the Commissioner, and no decision, determination, recommendation, advice or report of the Council shall, if the act, matter or thing was done, or the decision, determination, recommendation, advice or report was made or given bona fide for the purpose of carrying out or giving effect to this Act, subject them or any of them personally to any action, liability, claim or demand whatsoever.